taosdata/TDengine/docs/en/04-data-in/01-ds/08-mqtt.md

 ---
 sidebar_label: MQTT
 title: MQTT Data Source
-description: This document describes how to extract data from MQTT into TDengine Cloud instance.
+description: This document describes how to extract data from MQTT into a TDengine Cloud instance.
 ---

 MQTT data source is the process of writing data from the MQTT server to the currently selected TDengine Cloud instance via a connection agent.

 ## Prerequisites